sebaxj/Wavelength/README.md

 ## TODO:

+1. See `/src/src/apps/native/App.js`
-1. Fix `static` bundling issue and change absolute URLS to relative URLS.
+2. Fix `static` bundling issue and change absolute URLS to relative URLS.
-2. Add Paralax background and a few other components to _"spice"_ up the UI.
+3. Add Paralax background and a few other components to _"spice"_ up the UI.
-3. Reconfigue `ESLINT`, `prettier`, and `tsconfig`.
+4. Reconfigue `ESLINT`, `prettier`, and `tsconfig`.

 ## Development Instructions